Tips for planning the perfect road trip

 Road trips are one of the best ways to really experience a country.
 As you navigate your way through the city streets and out to the sprawling countryside, you will be offered a unique glimpse into the life of the locals.

 Being on the road offers you the opportunity to be flexible – this means that your adventure can progress exactly the way that you want it to rather than being dictated by strict bus, train or plane timetables.
-Planning a successful road trip is not all about finding cheap car hire; here are a few things to consider making sure that your road trip ranks up there with the greats.
+Planning a successful road trip is not all about finding the cheapest car hire; here are a few things to consider making sure that your road trip ranks up there with the greats.

 1 – Choose a companion wisely